Extending Partial Representations of Proper and Unit Interval Graphs

 \begin{proof} If there exists a representation $\calR$ extending $\calR'$, then it is in some left-to-right ordering $\wlt$.
-Clearly, the pre-drawn intervals are placed the same so $\wlt$ has to extend $<^{G'}$.
+Clearly, the pre-drawn intervals are placed the same, so $\wlt$ has to extend $<^{\calR'}$.
 According to Lemma~\ref{pint_ordering}, $\wlt$ extends $<$ or its reversal.
 As for (2), clearly $v$ has to be the right-most neighbor of $u$ in $\calR$: If $R_w$ is on the right of $R_v$, it would not intersect $R_u$.
 Similarly, $u$ is the left-most neighbor of~$v$.

 Conversely, let $v_1 \wlt \cdots \wlt v_n$ be an ordering from the statement of the lemma.
 We construct a representation $\calR$ extending $\calR'$ as follows.
-We can assume that the graph $G$ does not contain any pair $u$ and $v$ of indistinguishable vertices such that $u$ is not pre-drawn; otherwise we remove $u$ from the graph and later put $R_u = R_v$.
-We compute a common linear ordering $\lessdot$ of left and right endpoints from left-to-right.\footnote{Notice that, in the partial representation, some intervals may share position.
+We compute a common linear ordering $\lessdot$ of the left and right endpoints from left-to-right.\footnote{Notice that, in the partial representation, some intervals may share position.
 But if two endpoints $\ell_i$ and $r_j$ share the position, then $v_iv_j \in E(G)$ and we break the tie by setting $\ell_i \lessdot r_j$.} We start with the ordering $\ell_1 \lessdot \cdots \lessdot \ell_n$, into which we insert the right endpoints $r_1,\dots,r_n$ one-by-one.
-For $v_i$, let $v_j$ be the right-most neighbor in the ordering $\wlt$.
-Then, we place $r_i$ right before $\ell_{j+1}$ (if it exists, otherwise we append it to the end of the ordering).
+For vertex $v_i$, let $v_j$ be its right-most neighbor in the ordering $\wlt$.
+Then, we place $r_i$ right before $\ell_{j+1}$ (if $j < n$, otherwise we append $r_i$ to the end of the ordering).